Circuit City: Patapsco Designs

-Legal battles
+Litigation

 In 2004, RadioShack sued InterTAN to prematurely terminate its role as reseller for the Radio Shack line in Canada; the stores rebranded as "The Source by Circuit City".
 In 2005, InterTAN sued RadioShack in an attempt to prevent it from re-entering the Canadian marketplace as a direct competitor; while this effort failed, the nine new RadioShack-branded stores closed their doors by 2007.

 In 2005, Circuit City agreed to pay $173,220 in settlement and investigation reimbursement costs due to a false advertising claim in a 2004 New Jersey court case.
 The court found that important information about sale items was purposely obscured within the advertisement, thus potentially deceiving customers.

 Circuit City's City Advantage Plan was also challenged in a United States District Court in Massachusetts.
 The plaintiffs' claim concerned Circuit City's cancellation of its warranty plan without full disclosure of the plan at the time of sale.
 The plaintiffs cited breach of contract, unjust enrichment, and violation of the Massachusetts Consumer Protection Act.
 Circuit City requested the matter be dismissed.
 The court, however, upheld the plaintiffs' claim that the monies paid for the protection plan be reimbursed and credit be issued for non-working goods returned.

 Liquidators handling the sale of remaining Circuit City inventory have also become the target of consumer complaints, not only for often-uncompetitive pricing of items but also for an "all sales final" policy which allows the sale of defective or damaged merchandise at former Circuit City locations with no recourse afforded to the consumer.